fubarphill/qmk_firmware/keyboards/scorn/readme.md

-# scorn
+# Scorn

 ![scorn](imgur.com image replace me!)

-*A short description of the keyboard/project*
+A 42-key split keyboard inspired by the Corne (crkbd) by Foostan but with increased pinky stagger and splayed columns.
+Designed with per-key RGB and dual OLED screens in mind.

 * Keyboard Maintainer: [fubarphill](https://github.com/fubarphill)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: Built to use Pro Micro RP2040 controllers.
 * Hardware Availability: *Links to where you can find this hardware*

-Make example for this keyboard (after setting up your build environment):
+Compiling example for this keyboard (after setting up your build environment):

-    make scorn:default
+    qmk compile -kb scorn -km default

 Flashing example for this keyboard:

-    make scorn:default:flash
+    Once in bootloader mode, a removable drive should appear on your computer.
+Copy the generated uf2 file from the qmk_firmware root directory to this removable drive.
+The controller will reset after flashing is complete.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).